Harshita-Verma09/Full_Stack_MERN_4_Blog_Post_Using_GraphQL/README.md

-#  Blog Post Using GraphQL
+#  Blog Post Using GraphQl

 A full-stack GraphQL blog application built with React, Apollo Client, and GraphQL API.
 Create, read, and delete blog posts with a beautiful modern UI.